Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: UT methods for LIBs

 As discussed in Sec.~\ref{sec:wavePhenomena}, ultrasonic guided wave methods offer a unique approach to assess characteristics of LIBs.
 Guided ultrasonic waves can propagate longer distances and can be selected to probe specific regions within a battery \cite{chimenti2014review} and therefore may be more suited for detecting specific types of internal mechanical changes in LIB.
 Furthermore, the combination of bulk wave and guided wave ultrasonic testing may allow for more complete mechanical characterization of the cell and its components.
 Previous use of guided wave modes for UT has been achieved by placing the transmitting and receiving transducers on the same surface of the cell (see Fig.~\ref{fig:GuidedWaveSummary}.A) and using frequencies below \SI{1}{\mega\hertz}.
 The same ultrasonic signal characteristics, i.e.,~ SA and TOFS, can be used to quantify changes in guided waves associated with changing cell conditions.

 Many groups have used longitudinally polarized piezoelectric transducers as their actuators to excite guided wave propagation within LIBs \cite{ladpli2018estimating, popp2019state, zhao2021state, zheng2021guided, li2022state, mcgee2023ultrasonic, Reichmann2023UltrasonicGuided}.
 While these transducers are not specifically designed to maximize the energy of guided wave modes, they can still excite and detect guided wave propagation within LIBs, providing insight into physical changes within cells under different loading scenarios.
 When using these non-specialized transducers to excite guided waves, it becomes necessary to prove that the observed waveforms are indeed due to guided wave motion either through experiments together with signal processing techniques \cite{koller2022determination} or via simulation \cite{mcgee2023ultrasonic}.
 Other groups have opted to design and/or operate transducers that have been optimized to transmit guided wave motion \cite{siegl2022electromagnetic, siegl2023sensor, An2024Construction}.
-While employing a receiving sensor on the cell face may be more appropriate for \textit{in situ} applications, monitoring guided wave propagation via non-contact methods such as with a scanning laser Doppler vibrometer (SLDV) \cite{zhao2021state, zheng2021guided, Li2022StateUGW} or a contactless electromagnetic acoustic transducers \cite{Li2024BatteryState} could be useful for the laboratory setting.
+While employing a receiving sensor on the cell face may be more appropriate for \textit{in situ} applications, monitoring guided wave propagation via non-contact methods including the use of a scanning laser Doppler vibrometer (SLDV), \cite{zhao2021state, zheng2021guided, Li2022StateUGW} as indicated by the schematic in Fig.~\ref{fig:GuidedWaveSummary}.B where an SLDV was employed to measure spatial information of the ultrasound guided wave propagation, or a contactless electromagnetic acoustic transducers \cite{Li2024BatteryState}.